Dr-Wojtek/Super-Deliveries-API/README.md

 3) GET all addresses.
 Using the provided coordinates in each address you can populate a table (a 2D-map) of 4 rows and 10 columns of addresses.
 You now have a table of all addresses, and all destinations since each order have a delivery address attached to it.
 4) Get the final results by POSTING JSON of chosen orders to getResults.
 Update your table with the final path the program traveled.

+## Testing
+The program have unit tests implemented on the dynamic knapsack solution, the database connection and the A* search algorithm.

 # How does the 'Super Deliveries' method work?
 1) It starts with the direction proceeding a direction void of deliveries (if any).
 If all directions have deliveries, it starts with the direction with fewest deliveries.
 Then it travels clockwise.
 2) It targets the delivery address closest to current position, as long as that address is in the current direction.